jimm/kronut/README.md

 a chance to re-open your editor with the longer data that you saved using the `r` command.
 That way, if you want to re-edit the slot you'll have all that lovely text you added that was truncated.

+## Editing a Set List

+TODO: write this section

 ## Warnings